KemVani3110/App-Attendance-Using-Voice-Recognition/README.md

 ## App Attendance Using Voice Recognition

+This project is ran on Visual Studio Code only.

 ## Overview

 This project leverages voice recognition technology to manage attendance, developed using Python 3.12.2.